-2.1.1 Sensor-controlled riveting process (Scenario 1)
+2.1.1 Sensor controlled riveting process (scenario 1)

-Riveted joints are one from the main kinds of permanent joints, which are used to assemble the constructions of aeronautical vehicles.
+Riveted joints are one of the main kind of permanent joints used to assemble the constructions of aeronautical vehicles.

-Under the quality of a riveted joint it should be understood the correspondence of the following list of conditions to the nominal values, namely: the character and the value of distribution of interference along the generating line of rivet; the height and the diameter of closing head; the absence of scratches, tears and cracks in the area of rivet's intensive deformation; the saving of product's theoretical shape after the joint's creation.
-A failure in the implementation of any demand results in unavoidable rework of joint, which, in one's turn, results in considerable timetable (such a timetable is comparable to the timetable of main process of riveted joint creation) and in decrease of final strength and resource of the product.
+The quality of a riveted joint signifies the correspondence of the following list of conditions to the nominal values: the character and the value of distribution of interference along the generating line of rivet; the height and the diameter of closing head; the absence of scratches, tears and cracks in the area of the rivet's intensive deformation; the maintenance of the product's theoretical shape after the joint's creation.
+A failure in the implementation of any requirement results in unavoidable rework of joint, which, in turn, results in considerable delays (comparable to the time required for the main process of riveted joint creation) and in decrease of final strength and resource of the product.

 The process of the riveted joint creation is a multifactor process.
-Moreover, insignificant alteration of each factor's value leads to significant alteration in behaviour and final results of process.
-This characteristic puts some additional limitations on peculiarities of incoming, inside and outcoming inspection to warn timely against possible defects.
+Moreover, insignificant alteration of each factor's value leads to significant alteration in behaviour and final results of the process.
+This characteristic puts some additional limitations on the ability of incoming, inside and final inspection to warn of possible defects in a timely manner.

-The technological process (Fig.2.1.a - 2.1.f) of a simple riveted (R) / bolt-riveted (BR) joint creation is the sequence of the following operations to be executed: creation of the through bore-hole in previously fixed assembly to install R or BR; installation of the R or BR itself; creation of the R / BR closing head; non-destructive check of made joint; defects correction in the case of their presence.
+The technological process (Fig. 1a - 1f) of a simple riveted (R) / bolt-riveted (BR) joint creation consists of a sequence of the following operations: creation of the through bore-hole in previously fixed assembly to install R or BR; installation of the R or BR itself; creation of the R / BR closing head; non-destructive check of made joint; correction of defects in the case of their presence.